smondalsms02-commits/SYNAX/README.txt

 - Do not delete server.ts.
 - Do not change the current UI.
 - This keeps the real Express backend and WebSocket server together with the frontend.
-- The current JSON database and uploads are still filesystem-based, so this deployment is suitable for testing but is not durable production storage..
+- The current JSON database and uploads are still filesystem-based, so this deployment is suitable for testing but is not durable production storage...